 It can be tricky to choose the best dog house for your dog.
-Afterall, our dogs are really just like us - they crave affection and certainly, a comfortable place of lodging!
+Afterall, our dogs are really just like us – they crave affection and certainly, a comfortable place of lodging or sleeping!
 Every consideration should be taken in regards to your dog’s breed and characteristics, the part of the world you live in, climate, environment and convenience.
+Some dog owners even have air purifiers for their pet.
 Here is some information for you if you’re looking for the best dog house for your canine!

 Overview of the Top Dog Houses available

 |27 in.
 W x 35 in.
 D x 29-1/2 in.
 H||For dogs up to 70 pounds||$|

 |32.3” (82cm) x 22” (56cm) x 28” (71cm) (WxDxH)||Pets up to 55 lbs||$|

 Arf Frame Dog House with Dark Frame

 |29’’ x 21’’ x 26’’ (L x W x H)||For Small Dogs||$|

 PETMATE BARNHOME 3